IshaniSingal/Eye-Movement-Exercise/README.md

 # Eyes
 ## Exercise on eyes

-The goal of this exercise was to
+<p> In this perticular activity we first created 2 eyes.
+The second task was to write a code such that the 2 eyesballs follow the cursor anywhere on the screen. </p>
 <img src= "oneeye.png" width='300'/>